-Our family loves chicken as much as we love Asian inspired dishes that pack a lot of flavor.
-Often times, we love to cook chicken with a delicious sauce and this Asian inspired dish hits the spot.
+Our family loves chicken as much as we love Asian inspired recipes that pack a lot of flavors.
+Often times, we love to cook chicken with a delicious sauce and this Sticky Garlic Sesame Chicken hits the spot everytime.
 Weeknight dinners can be hectic, but I promise that this dish won’t disappoint.
-There is something about Asian inspired dishes that are naturally satisfying, enriching and comforting.
-It’s no wonder why because there are so many sauces that can be made to fit any dish for versatility.
+It’s quick to make and easy to prepare with just a few ingredients at home.

 To make this dish, heat a few tablespoons of olive oil in a skillet.
-Cut the chicken into 1 inch pieces.
-Next, add the flour, pepper, red pepper and onion seasoning to large zip lock bag.
+Cut the chicken into 1-inch pieces.
+Next, add the flour, pepper, red pepper and onion seasoning to large ziplock bag.
 Add the chicken and shake it around.
 Add it to the skillet and allow it to brown for about 10 minutes, flipping it half way through cooking.

 Make sure to get a nice brown coat on it before flipping as this will make it more crispy.
 Meanwhile, cook rice according to box directions.
 Add Kikkoman Soy Sauce and honey to small bowl.
 Grate garlic and add to sauce.
 Mix everything well.
 Add it to the chicken once it’s done browning on both sides.
 Turn heat to low and cook on each side about 5 minutes, making sure to coat the chicken well.
 The sauce will become thicker the more it cooks.
 Make sure not to heat it too high, as the sugar may start to burn.